[ Printer Friendly Version ] [ Report Abuse ]

 Remus and Samantha glanced at each other and knew that their conversation was done for now.
 Remus walked over to James first, leaving Samantha to follow them both into the compartment.
 "Yes, but you'll get it right soon enough," Remus said, attempting to reassure James.

-As Samantha walked in she heard Sirius in mid-conversation with Peter, "Did you see Emmeline smack Tyler for touching her?"
+As Samantha walked in she heard Sirius in mid-conversation with Peter, "Did you see Hailey smack Tyler for touching her?"
 Sirius barked out in laughter and Peter laughed a bit too.

-James shut the door and sat down in-between Peter and Remus.
+James shut the door and sat down between Peter and Remus.

 "Oh, oh," Peter chimed in, smiling, "or how about that one kid who cried because of the dark?"